alt-ctrl-code/home/BIO.md

 Voice in our Australian Constitution,  and makaratta &ndash; the process of truth-telling and healing, for Australians and all other first nations people in the their lands around the world.

 You can find me on LinkedIn, Twitter and Gmail with the @craigparra handle &ndash; though, if you do want to email me, craigparra+alt-javascript is preferred.

+Peace in our time, and stay safe.